Mat-Po/Smith-Waterman/README.md

 # Smith-Waterman
-implementational of the Smith and Waterman local seq aligment algorithm
+Python implamentation of the Smith and Waterman local seq aligment algorithm for the exam "Algorithm for Bioinformatics"